 Consideration was made about the applicability of Chapter 43D to the Bridge Street Neck neighborhood.
-Massachusetts General Laws, Chapter 43 (c.43D) is a state law and grant program that allows communities in Massachusetts to designate priority development sites and establish rules and regulations to streamline the permitting process.
-After a review of the criteria that apply to the designation of a 43D District, it was concluded that the Bridge Street Neck neighborhood and the recommended revitalization strategies do not match the criteria necessary to participate in this program.
+Massachusetts General Laws, Chapter 43D is a state law and grant program that allows communities in Massachusetts to designate priority development sites and establish rules and regulations to streamline the permitting process.
+After a review of the criteria that apply to the designation of a 43D District, it was concluded that the Bridge Street Neck neighborhood and the recommended revitalization strategies do not match the criteria necessary to participate in this program for the following reasons: